pnp/blog/content/post/save-an-email-attachment-to-a-custom-path-with-power-automate.md

 ## See it in Action
 Here I have an incoming email from the Xerox mailbox.
-I\'ve been sent me an attachment from the Xerox Mailbox.
+I've been sent me an attachment from the Xerox Mailbox.
 This will trigger my flow.
 {{< image alt="DamoBird365_8-1624210593508.png" src="images/blog/save-an-email-attachment-to-a-custom-path-with-power-automate/DamoBird365_8-1624210593508.png" >}}